 In the previous techniques, the URL has a minor role in detecting phishing websites.
 In this paper, we focus on URL features and apply the neuro-fuzzy technique to detect phishing sites.
-The contribution of our paper is the following: i) The new heuristics have been proposed to detect phishing website more effectively and rapidly. ii) The threshold values used in the membership functions are derived from the big data set so that the model is still equivalent for the new data set. iii) The weights of heuristic are more optimize because the weights are trained by neural network. iv).
-The rule sets are not utilized.
+Our work contributes five new aspects: i) The new heuristics have been proposed to detect phishing sites more effectively and rapidly. ii) The threshold values used in the membership functions are derived from the big data set so that the model is still equivalent for the new data set. iii) The weights of heuristic are more optimize because the weights are trained by neural network. iv) The adaptive learning rate was used to train the network, so the time of training will be getting shorter and the weights will be more efficient. v) The rule sets are not utilized.
 Hence, the result will be more precise and objective.